felixbuchholz/cmmm/methodology/README.md

 ## Scope

-Housing listings we were able to find on {listings platform}
+Housing listings we were able to find on https://www.halooglasi.com for Belgrade
-for Belgrade

 ## Time frame

-From {start date scraping} to {end date scraping}.
+From 05.05.2022 to 06.05.2022 (Timeframe when Data was scraped).

 ## About us

-{site title} is a collaboration of {…} as part of the [Critical Mapping in Municipalist Movements research project](https://cmmm.eu/)
+{site title} is a collaboration of {the CMMM Belgrade Team, Visual Intelligence and Felix Buchholz} as part of the [Critical Mapping in Municipalist Movements research project](https://cmmm.eu/)

 ## Methodology

 {site title} is realized via these steps:

-1. We scrape listings data from {listings platform}
+1. We scrape listings data from https://www.halooglasi.com
 2. We geo-locate all listings we found.
 And we use the result to make a list of all locations that had listings.
 3. For each locaction we count three values:
    1. the _total_ amount of listings